Geniusum/pbr/readme.md

 `NCASE <line>` to make the same thing than `CASE` but the condition is if they aren't equal.

-### End and examples
+### End and example
 So now than you learn how this language works, at your turn.
-Here are some examples :
+Here is a example :
 ```
 ; Code who enumerate numbers from 1 to 10